Stretch Accelerated Composition (STACC)

 STACC is ideal for students who:

-- took the placement test and placed into English 1A, but would like to complete their "freshman composition" requirement over two semesters in a cohort instead of one semester.
+- Is currently placed in English 1A, but would like to complete their "freshman composition" requirement over two semesters in a cohort instead of one semester.

 STACC aims to compress the time-to-completion of Freshman Composition for those students who initially place into developmental sequences.
 STACC also offers an extra semester of support for students who place into English 1A but who wish to enroll in 2-semester for more time to develop their research, writing, and critical thinking skills.